Photonics/Integrated Photonics Engineer

 Cambridge

-1 day ago
+1 month ago

 Overview

-We are seeking a highly motivated and enthusiastic Photonics/Integrated Photonics Engineer to join our team and contribute to accelerating the growth and adoption of integrated photonics technologies.
+We are seeking a highly motivated and enthusiastic Photonics / Integrated Photonics Engineer to join our team and contribute to accelerating the growth and adoption of integrated photonics technologies.

-Role Overview
+Role overview

 You will help advance Wave Photonics' photonic component design for applications ranging from quantum technologies to biosensing, while developing our internal optimisation and modelling capability.
-The role involves taking devices through from design to fabrication, measurement, and analysis, with opportunities to collaborate with our partners and customers.
-You will be a core member of our small but growing technical team, contributing to key deliverables and milestones that drive our product development.
-The role is open to different seniorities.
-The primary focus is technical, but you will also be exposed to other elements of the startup, such as business development and customer liaison opportunities, contribution to grant projects, IP generation and patent writing.
+The role involves taking devices through from design to fabrication, measurement and analysis, with opportunities to collaborate with our partners and customers.
+You will be a core member of a small but growing technical team, contributing to key deliverables and milestones that drive our product development.
+You will be immersed in a fast-paced start-up environment with ambitions to change the integrated photonics industry.
+We value enthusiastic people who are willing to learn and challenge existing ideas.

-Desired skills
+RequirementsDesired skills

 • Masters / PhD in Physics or Engineering